 Lighting and Marking

-There is guidance available for the lighting and marking of OREI for safe marine navigation.
-The lighting and marking of OREI should be in accordance with the latest edition of IALA Guideline G1162 The Marking Of Offshore Man-Made Structures.
+There is guidance available for the lighting and marking of OREI for safe navigation.
+The lighting and marking of OREI should be in accordance with the latest edition of IALA Guideline G1162 The Marking Of Offshore Man-Made Structures [12].

-OREI developers should consider this guideline and consult with the relevant Authorities.
+OREI developers should consider this guideline and consult with the relevant authorities.

 AtoN lighting can be obscured by, and to, vessels operating in the area.
 The AtoN must not be confused with other lighting including working lights and other background lighting.